 Get more bang for your peso by finding a home for rent on a site like Airbnb or Home Away.
 You can find reasonable rates, especially if you look for off-season rentals.
 However, you can often find great rates even for prime travel times.
 Additionally, a home rental allows you to relax without the family feeling cramped in a motel room.
 Look for seaside rentals that will give you easy access to swimming and breathtaking views.
 Consider the reviews of former tourists who have stayed in your prospective rental.
 Identify whether you will need to provide your own utensils, games, and other indoor items.
 Most rentals through these sites will actually be paid for in your own currency from home as you make arrangements online.
 Similarly, you will pay for and print your Mexican insurance policy for travel online.

-If you bring ATVs, you may be able to secure Mexican car insurance coverage on recognized roads with these vehicles.
+If you bring ATVs, you may be able to secure Mexico car insurance coverage on recognized roads with these vehicles.
 However, a Mexican insurance policy for travel on ATVs is not valid for off-road driving.
-If you tow a second vehicle behind your RV, you will need separate Mexican car insurance coverage.
+If you tow a second vehicle behind your RV, you will need separate Mexico car insurance coverage.